ryanhodson/aintcms/README.md

   - Make sure `master` is checked out
   - Pull in upstream changes from `origin/master`
   - Create a new branch called `localcms-<random>`
+  	- TODO: Dedicated branch per page, check this branch out each time, don't make a pull request unless it's a new branch?
+	- TODO: `localcms-<username>-<file>` for branch names
   - Edit file and preview in this branch
 - Publishing a page:
   - Create a commit with just the file being edited